accuknox/help/docs/getting-started/cwpp-prereq.md

+---
+title: CWPP Pre-requisites
+description: AccuKnox CNAPP will be hosted in our cloud environment and the agents deployed on the workloads will connect with the SaaS.
+---

 In SaaS model of deployment the AccuKnox CNAPP will be hosted in our cloud environment and the agents deployed on the workloads will connect with the SaaS.